Baking Bread

 In advance of the session , the host will need to warm the flour in a very low oven.
 You will need 4oz of flour per child.
 An hour before the group meeting, switch on your oven to its lowest temperature and weigh out 2oz of white bread flour and 2oz of soft grain or brown bread flour for every child who will be baking.
 Tip the flour into a large baking dish and leave in the oven to warm through.
 It should only just be warm and not hot, so check it 20 minutes before your group arrives.

-Explaining The Science
+Explaining the Science

 There is lots of science at work behind the scenes when you bake bread!
 Here are some points to include in your group meeting: